 - DEMAND PEER: “I’m done.
 Get out of my space,” again with each word distinct, or “Stop it!
 I didn’t give you permission to kiss me!”

 - AND DEMAND YOUNGSTER: “You need to listen when people tell you not to touch them.
 Go (to time out space) for a few minutes until I come to get you.”

-- CALL IN THE TROOPS: Fortunately, In most family and friend situations, the “troops” are other members of your group.
+- CALL IN THE TROOPS: Fortunately or unfortunately, In most family and friend situations, the “troops” are other members of your group.
 Talk to allies among your friends and families about the pattern you are facing with the other member of your group.
 Ask them to support you in standing up to him or her or to help you decide what your next step is.
 If you have no allies in your family or friends group, it might be time to find “found family” or new friends.

 Sometimes family members and friends are not supportive when you set boundaries with other members of the group.
 You are going to want to balance your need to set a firm boundary with your desire to retain those relationships.
 Sometimes you may need to “kill” the relationship with the boundary crosser.
 (See: “Marry, Shag Kill: A Relationship Metaphor“) You’ll want to make sure you keep as many of the rest of your relationships as possible, so think things through.

 This Is someone you’re romantically or sexually involved with.
 These are a special case because you are likely to be alone with the person.
 When we are talking about violations of physical boundaries, we may be talking about domestic violence or sexual assault.
 Your safety is key to your decisions.

 - AVOID: Move away.
 Use body language by closing off, facing away.
 THIS IS OFTEN NOT ENOUGH.
 Many “sharks” will pretend that they don’t understand body language and facial expressions, and keep going.
 (Autistic people who genuinely don’t read body language are generally very good about asking for consent verbally)